shammun/clim_680_hw/index.md

 From the above map, we can see that Northeast and Northwest of China, south of India, Kazakhstan, Uzbekistan and East of Mongolia have high positive correlation coefficient value with DMI, that means as positive anomaly increased as defined by DMI, the temperature in these areas also increased simultaneouly.
 Similarly, as temperature anomaly decreases or DMI increases, the temperature also decreases.
 We can also observe that for Philipines, and Papua New Guinea, the correlation coefficient is negative that is if IOD goes up, temperature goes down and if IOD goes down, temperature goes up in these areas.

-Now, we can check the statistical significance of this correlation.
+Now, we can check the statistical significance of this correlation [Notebook](https://github.com/shammun/clim_680_hw/blob/main/HW3_New.ipynb).

 <!-- Toggle Button for Image 13 -->
 <button onclick="toggleVisibility('image13', 'code13')" style="background-color: #0066cc; color: white; border: none; padding: 10px 20px; text-align: center; text-decoration: none; display: inline-block; font-size: 16px; margin: 4px 2px; cursor: pointer; border-radius: 8px;">